ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

 ## <a name='BuildtheApplicationsProject'></a>2.
 Build the Application's Project

-We will build the application's project by adding packages to the `tier2` monorepo.
+You will build the application's project by adding packages to the `tier2` monorepo.

 At a high level, the process below needs to be completed for each package :